Instant Swap with Cashback

 Review approvals, connect dApps, and manage wallet activity from one clear workflow once setup is complete.

 Once setup is complete, getting LTC into the wallet is usually straightforward.
 You can receive a direct transfer, move funds from an exchange, or rotate into Litecoin from another asset if that better matches your portfolio.
+Some users also arrive after buying digital currency with credit cards on an exchange and then moving funds into self-custody.

 If you want the broader Scroll Wallet preparation flow first, jump back to the homepage, reopen the connect flow, or use Resources for setup context.